TzuriLabs/awesome-cloud-computing/README.md

 - [AWS re:Invent](https://reinvent.awsevents.com/) - Is a learning conference hosted by AWS for the global cloud-computing community.
 - [Microsoft Ignite](https://ignite.microsoft.com/en-US/home) - Is an annual conference for developers, IT professionals and partners, hosted by Microsoft.
 - [OpenInfra](https://openinfra.dev/summit/) - a global collaboration of 110,000 people across 187 countries, builds and operates infrastructure powered by open source software (likes Linux, OpenStack, etc).

+## Contributing

+Your contributions are always welcome!
+Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.